earthcube/geocodes_documentation/README.md

 ```
 Using the MkDocs plugin: https://github.com/jdoiro3/mkdocs-multirepo-plugin

+see docs/developers/addingdocumentation.md

 =====

-This_ repository is for documentation on the GeoCodes technolgoy stack and production operation of the Gleaner-Nabu-GeoCodes UI workflow.
+This_ repository is for documentation on the GeoCodes technology stack and production operation of the Gleaner-Nabu-GeoCodes UI workflow.

 # Crawling and indexing the metadata, with [gleaner](https://github.com/earthcube/geocodes/blob/main/docs/indexing_with_gleanerio.md)